FranciscoOrtizTena/ML_Zoomcamp/8_week/README.md

 bentoml models import maintenance_predict_model-asw4gns4q2vxgjv5.bentomodel
 ```

-Finally, you can use the [predict.ipynb](https://github.com/FranciscoOrtizTena/ML_Zoomcamp/blob/main/8_week/predict.ipynb) to load the bentomodel and predict if a machine is prone to fail or not.
+c) Finally, you can use the third file [predict.ipynb](https://github.com/FranciscoOrtizTena/ML_Zoomcamp/blob/main/8_week/predict.ipynb) to load the bentomodel and predict if a machine is prone to fail or not.
 Remember you need to pass a dictionary as follows:

 {"type": str,
  "air_temperature_[k]": float,